bjnath/demodocs/new_docs_dev.md

 [Remove the numpy install and rebuild NumPy](#removing-and-rebuilding-the-numpy-install).

-## NumPy build fails

-NumPy should always build cleanly if you've pulled the master branch from the server.
-Assume any error is due to a corrupted install; [remove the numpy install and rebuild NumPy](#removing-and-rebuilding-the-numpy-install).

 ### 'Something is wrong with the numpy installation'

 The NumPy build may fail with